What is the…

 This book is of special historical interest as furnishing us with details as to the route of the Israelites in the wilderness and their principal encampments.
-It may be divided into three parts:
+It may be divided into 3 parts:

-An account of the journey from Sinai to Moab, the sending out of the spies and the report they brought back, and the murmurings (eight times) of the people at the hardships by the way (10:11-21:20).
+An account of the journey from Sinai to Moab, the sending out of the spies and the report they brought back, and the murmurings (8 times) of the people at the hardships by the way (10:11-21:20).

 The expression “the book of the wars of the Lord,” occurring in 21:14, has given rise to much discussion.
 But, after all, “what this book was is uncertain, whether some writing of Israel not now extant, or some writing of the Amorites which contained songs and triumphs of their King Sihon's victories, out of which Moses may cite this testimony, as Paul sometimes does out of heathen poets (Acts 17:28; Titus 1:12).”